owen841213/PixnetCrawler/README.md

 # PixnetCrawler
+## Introduction
 This is a crawler for [Pixnet's blog posts](https://www.pixnet.net/blog).
 It crawls the text in the title and the articles of each search results.
-Proxies are used during the crawling to avoid the resource limitation from the server.
+[Proxies](https://free-proxy-list.net/) are used during the crawling to avoid the resource limitation from the server.

 ## Getting Started
 ### Prerequisites